pdw-git/express-k8s-demo/README.md

 MANDATORY VARIABLES TO BE SET IN THE SHELL BEFORE TRYING TO DEPLOY OR IN THE DOCKER FILE BEFORE BUILDING A DOCKER CONTAINER OR IN THE KUBERNETES YAML FILE BEFORE DEPLOYING.

+The application has a api layer, a persistance layer and a messaging layer.
+The applicaiton has a basic configuration which is maintained in the persistence layer.
+Any changes to the configuration and communicated to the API layer.
+There could be multiple instances of the API deployed and a pub/sub mechanism has been employed to enable communication between the various API instances.
+This feature can be demonstrated to show that changing the configuraiton through one instance of the API will alter the behaviour of all instances of the API.

 >>EXP_API_APP_DIR = root directory for the application

 >>EXP_API_ENV_DEPLOYMENT = can be either npm, docker or docker-compose and determines the environment variable file that will